lkmx/dojo/tech/Conventional Commits.md

 ```
 fix: prevent racing of requests

-Introduce a request id and a reference to latest request.
+Introduce a request ID and a reference to the latest request.
 Dismiss
-incoming responses other than from latest request.
+incoming responses other than from the latest request.

-Remove timeouts which were used to mitigate the racing issue but are
+Remove timeouts that were used to mitigate the racing issue but are
 obsolete now.

-Reviewed-by: Z
+Reviewed-by: <victor.valle@lkmx.io>
-Refs: #123
+Delta: ∆-0021
 ```

-## Type

-The type of the change that is being committed using one of the following keys:

-- **build**: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
-- **ci**: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
-- **docs**: Documentation only changes
-- **feat**: A new feature
-- **fix**: A bug fix
-- **perf**: A code change that improves performance
-- **refactor**: A code change that neither fixes a bug nor adds a feature
-- **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-- **test**: Adding missing tests or correcting existing tests